mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 > ${JMH results table}
 >
 > Would you like to refine the benchmark?
 If you think that the numbers make sense,
-> and the benchmark should stay as is, please just answer with no. Otherwise, please restrict your answer to an updated
+> and the benchmark should stay as is, please just answer with "no".
+Otherwise, please provide an updated
-> JMH benchmark class that I should run instead.
+> JMH benchmark class for me to run.

 After that I would end the conversation, and discuss potential problems in the generated benchmarks.
 Last but not least, I will give a score out of `{0, 1, 2}` with